Member-only content is available on this page. Please log in to view this content.

 Briefing Paper on Funding Research Data Management and Related Infrastructures

 This joint briefing paper with Knowledge Exchange informs the discussion on the funding of Research Data Management (RDM) and related infrastructures in Europe, helps raise awareness of the current challenges, and communicates opportunities for co-ordinated action to relevant stakeholders.
 The paper highlights that the funding of Research Data Infrastructures, enabling RDM, comes from a great variety of sources and institutions that have different responsibilities and that operate at local, national, and international levels.Download resource

-Developed by experts from Science Europe Member Organisations, this guide aims to align research data management (RDM) requirements across various research organisations.
-Science Europe will work to promote these requirements in order to ensure they are accepted by as many stakeholders as possible.
+Developed by experts from Science Europe Member Organisations, this guide aims to align research data management (RDM) requirements across research organisations.
+Originally released in 2019, it was updated in January 2021 to include guidance to support the evaluation of data management plans (DMPs).